On the generalized Hausdorff dimension of Besicovitch sets: Generalized Hausdorff dimension of

-for some constant $C_{\phi}$ independent of $r$.
-Theorem A follows as a special case of the following slightly more general result by taking, for example, $\phi(r)=\log\log\log(1/r)$.
-Note that it follows from Proposition \ref{proposition of Fn} (iii) that $E_{\{M_n\}}$ always has finite Hausdorff measure with respect to $r^2\,{\log}(1/r)$ (see \cite{Keich1999}).
+In this section we prove Theorem A. It is an immediate consequence of the following slightly more general result, upon taking $\phi(r)=\log\log\log(1/r)$ (for example).
+Note that it is implied by Proposition \ref{proposition of Fn}\,($iii$) that $E_{\{M_n\}}$ has finite Hausdorff measure with respect to $h(r)=r^2\,{\log}(1/r)$.